 There are two stories again.
 In a parody of The Crocodile Hunter, Methuselah the Alligator is nabbed by a reality-show crew of kangaroo, so they can release him later somewhere far away.
 While Methuselah gets away, the kangaroos then capture his friends!
 Methuselah saves the day by returning and shaming the kangaroos into letting everyone go.
 This was way too tense for our youngest, and wasn’t that popular with our older kids either (kidnapping doesn’t seem the best subject for a children’s show).

-The Rise and Fall of Tony the Tiger
+The Rise and Fall of Tony the Frog

 29 minutes / 2009

-The F-18 sequence is quiet frantic and might be a bit much for younger kids, but Tony’s friends, eager to help, and happy to forgive him, makes this a sweet one.
+The F-18 sequence is quite frantic and might be a bit much for younger kids, but Tony’s friends, eager to help, and happy to forgive him, make this a sweet one.